-The billboard from Washington, D.C.'s Metro quit me in my tracks on the best way to operate: "Love Your Butt."
+The billboard from Washington, D.C.'s Metro stopped me in my tracks on the best way to operate: "Love Your Butt."

 An ad for yoga trousers?
 Padded seats?
 No.

 Closer examination revealed that it had been inviting me to find a colonoscopy.

 The effort, which will be operating in Los Angeles Detroit, and other cities across the nation during March Madness, is made to help individuals conquer the ick factor for preventing colon cancer, connected with colonoscopy, the screening instrument, with the assistance of specialist like colonoscopy specialist in New Jersey.

 It urges people to appreciate their patooty, tush, bottom, or even in Spanish, trasero.
 Plus it's laid claim to some hand signal: an upside-down variant of the heart form.

 "We needed something sparkly to concentrate on your bottom, very similar to some'rescue ta-tas' [breast feeding treatment ] kind of matter," states Maurisa Potts, a publicist for its Chris4Life Colon Foundation, that is funding the effort.

 Cheeky, yes.
 Nonetheless, it's uncertain whether it is going to do the job better than other instructional campaigns, such as online substances, that have not had much effect.

 Public health advocates are laboring for many years to have people more than 50 into colonoscopies, and roughly 60% are up-to-date about analyzing, based on that the Centers for Disease Control and Prevention.
 However, the CDC expects to achieve 70.5 percentage of qualified individuals by 2020.

 "We have quite a ways to go," states Durado Brooks, manager of the American Cancer Society's prostate and pancreatic cancer branch.
 "That is one portion of their body people do not speak about in polite conversation.
 Individuals who've been screened do not share that info with their friends and coworkers."